micmejia/bible-dump/AMPC/Acts/Acts 17.md

-Such [former] ages of ignorance God, it is true, ignored _and_ allowed to pass unnoticed; but now He charges all people everywhere to repent ([^d]to change their minds for the better and heartily to amend their ways, with abhorrence of their past sins),
+Such [former] ages of ignorance God, it is true, ignored _and_ allowed to pass unnoticed; but now He charges all people everywhere to repent (to change their minds for the better and heartily to amend their ways, with abhorrence of their past sins),